Last Updated on 21 August 2024 by Cycloscope

 Backpacker Accommodations in Malawi

-Backpackers and budget lodges in Malawi have an average cost of 30$ per chalet or tenets camp (single/double – shared bathroom), 45$ for an en-suite, 5$ per person to camp.
+Backpackers and budget lodges in Malawi have an average cost of 30$ per chalet or tenets camp (single/double – shared bathroom), 45$ for an en-suite, and 5$ per person to camp.

 Campsites in Malawi